ash-project/ash/documentation/topics/pagination.md

 Keyset pagination is done via providing an `after` or `before` option, as well as a `limit`.

 * The `limit` determines how many records should be returned in the query.
 * The `after` or `before` value should be a `keyset` value that has been returned from a previous request.
-Keyset values are returned when a request is made with a `limit` to an action that supports keyset pagination, and they are stored in the `__metadata__` key of each record.
+Keyset values are returned whenever there is any read action on a resource that supports keyset pagination, and they are stored in the `__metadata__` key of each record.

 For example: